Welcome to E2P Simulator! This guide will help you understand what it does,

 The net benefit formula accounts for both the benefits of true positives and the costs of false positives:

-Where Pt is the threshold probability, representing the odds at which a patient would be willing to accept treatment.
-In practical terms, Pt reflects how many unnecessary interventions one is willing to accept to prevent one adverse outcome.
-The ratio Pt/(1-Pt) in the net benefit formula captures the relative weighting of false positives compared to true positives.
-Pt itself can be calculated as:
+Where Ntotal is the total sample size, and pt is the threshold probability, representing the odds at which one would be willing to accept an intervention.
+In practical terms, pt reflects how many unnecessary interventions one is willing to accept to prevent one adverse outcome.
+The ratio pt/(1-pt) in the net benefit formula captures the relative weighting of false positives compared to true positives. pt itself can be calculated as:

-Where CFP is the cost of a false positive (unnecessary treatment) and CFN is the cost of a false negative (missed case).
-Pt can also be estimated through clinician surveys, patient preferences, or clinical guidelines.
-The simulator allows you to explore a range of Pt values to identify when your predictor provides meaningful clinical benefit.
+Where CFP is the cost of a false positive (unnecessary intervention) and CFN is the cost of a false negative (missed positive case). pt can also be estimated through expert surveys, stakeholder preferences, or established guidelines.

 DCA is particularly valuable because it: